plume-oss/plume-examples/README.md

 ### Selecting a file to project

-Example files can be found under `src/main/resources/examples`.
-Under `com.example.*App.java` a hard-coded file path to `Arithmetic1.java` is set but this can easily be changed to one of the other example files.
+Example files can be found under `src/main/resources/examples` which are from Plume's unit tests.
+Under `com.example.*App.java` a hard-coded file path to `Basic1.java` is set but this can easily be changed to one of the other example files.
 Note that Plume can accept a source, class, or directories as input.

 ## Example Setups